craftcms/guest-entries/README.md

         composer require craftcms/guest-entries

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for guestEntries.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Guest Entries.

 ## Settings